CrackerCat/WebView-2/README.md

 **Some of the features:**
 - Handles file downloads and uploads.
 - Handles permission requests from websites.
-- Support for dark theme on websites.
+- Supports dark theme on websites.
+- Supports desktop mode.
+- Design mode out of the box.
 - Lifecycle aware.
 - Content blocker support (Block hosts).
-- Progress bar can be attached to display a state of a website.
+- ProgressBar can be attached to display a state of a website.
+This library will control it by itself, updating it's progress and hiding it after a page is loaded.
-- Handle malformed urls, auto prefixes hosts if they don't contain protocol.
+- Handles malformed urls, auto prefixes hosts if they don't contain protocol and issues search request if the url is not actually a url.
-- Search engines for issuing search requests.
+- Built-in search engines for search requests.
 - Can play fullscreen videos.
+- Can scroll your AppBar.
-- Many other useful features.
+- Many other useful features that I might have missed to mention here.

 ## Download